syin3/cs224w-traffic/README.md

 ## 6, Visualization

-See `plot.ipynb` for the visualization of results.
+See `/figures/plot.ipynb` for the visualization of results.

 ## 7, Please cite original paper as specified by authors